 Students receive a general introduction to the FAA's requirements for sheet metal fabrication and repair.
-Continued on next page.

-AFM 202 8 C/120 CH

-Non-Metallic Structures and Finishes
+AFM 202 8 C/120 CH Non-Metallic Structures and Finishes

 This course is designed to introduce the student to composite materials used in aircraft construction.
 Rules regarding installation of aircraft registration numbers will also be reviewed.